Namanmoo-Damso/AI/README.md

-# damso-ai
+# AI

-This repository contains the AI agent extracted from the main `damso-ai` project.
+This repository contains the AI agent extracted from the main `AI` project.
 It includes the voice agent worker that connects to LiveKit and uses OpenAI for STT/LLM/TTS via the LiveKit plugins.

 Quick start